 Because the landscape for COVID-19 is variable by region, the school has developed on-campus health and safety levels.
-To accomplish our goals for remaining on campus, our school began the year in Level 3, with the highest restrictions and physical distancing expectations.
-In mid-September, we moved to Level 2, with many health and safety restrictions continuing in effect.
-Our hope is that through the course of the year, we will be able to move into lower levels of mitigation, which would allow for the easing of restrictions for our community.
+While the school has remained in Level 2 and 3, our hope is that through the course of the year, we will be able to move into lower levels of mitigation, which would allow for the easing of restrictions for our community.
 To help slow the spread and transmission of COVID-19, restrictions include the following:

 The school is adhering to Pennsylvania and CDC guidance regarding face coverings.
-All students, faculty, and staff are required to wear a mask at all times when indoors, except when eating, sleeping, in their dorm rooms, or in their "circles."
+All students, faculty, and staff are required to wear a mask at all times, except when eating, sleeping, in their dorm rooms, or in their "circles."
 Information on the proper use, removal, and care of face masks can be found widely on campus.

 While the world has adopted the term “social distancing” when referring to the six-feet-apart rule, we want to make it clear to our students that the “social” aspect of school will be just as important had this been a year with no pandemic.
 We want our students to interact, laugh, share stories, and discuss the happenings of the day.
 Going forward, our community will use the term “physical distancing” instead.
 While we must remain physically at a distance to protect our community, we will still be social.
 In fact, we encourage it!
 Students are asked to stay six feet apart from each other when walking, eating, in class, and in other designated indoor areas.
 This requirement will be eased when students are in their circle groups on a dormitory floor.
 Students are allowed to be within less than six feet of each other only if outdoors and wearing a mask and must not be touching.